 So let’s take a deeper look at how we did it and how we saved money on processes we could have easily paid for by investing our time instead (and by being broke…):

-- Setting up the eBay/PayPal accounts – both platforms make it easy to setup an account by not charging anything, so that was pretty straight forward.
+Both platforms make it easy to setup an account by not charging anything, so that was pretty straight forward.

 eBay does have their upsell options, like a store subscription, but as a new seller, I would avoid paying for a store subscription.
 There is nothing wrong with using individual listings to sell.

 If you’re listing hundreds of items from the get go, then it’s worth considering a store to save on eBay seller fees, you can use eBay’s fee illustrator to understand when it’s most economical.